keisen/tf-keras-vis/README.md

 [![Build Status](https://travis-ci.org/keisen/tf-keras-vis.svg?branch=master)](https://travis-ci.org/keisen/tf-keras-vis)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-tf-keras-vis is a visualization toolkit for debugging Keras models with Tensorflow2, but not original Keras.
+tf-keras-vis is a visualization toolkit for debugging `tf.keras` models in Tensorflow2.

-The features of tf-keras-vis are based on [keras-vis](https://github.com/raghakot/keras-vis), but tf-keras-vis's APIs doesn't have compatibility with keras-vis's because, instead of getting it, we prioritized to get following features.
+The features of tf-keras-vis are based on [keras-vis](https://github.com/raghakot/keras-vis), but tf-keras-vis's APIs doesn't have compatibility with keras-vis's, because we prioritized to get following features for our expriments.

 - Support processing multipul images at a time as a batch
 - Support tf.keras.Model that has multipul inputs (and, of course, multipul outpus too)
 - Allow to use optimizers that embeded in tf.keras

-## Features
+## Visualizations

 ### Visualize Dense Layer